This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I help manage my child's symptoms?

-Your child's caregiver may show you airway clearance techniques (ACTs) that make it easier for your child to cough up mucus.
+Your child's healthcare provider may show you airway clearance techniques (ACTs) that make it easier for your child to cough up mucus.
 ACTs may help decrease your child's symptoms.

 - Airway oscillation: This is a device that works by vibrating your child's airways as he breathes out through it.
 Your child will need to breathe in until he fills his lungs, and then hold his breath for 2 to 3 seconds.
 He then puts the device tightly to his mouth and breathes out normally through it.